 What is the Refractive Index?

-Refraction of light in water
+Speed of light in medium

 The refractive index \(n\) is a dimensionless quantity describing the ratio of the speed of light \(c\) in vacuum to the speed of light \(c_{\text m}\) in a medium: